 5 Common Mistakes in Building Brand Trust

 Is your brand falling short along in these all-too-common ways?
-Here are five mistakes brands frequently make in attempting to build brand trust, and what you can do to address them.
+Here are five mistakes brands frequently make in attempting to build brand trust and what you can do to address them.

 Mistake No. 1: The Mission Lacks Conviction

 No one’s asking your brand to adopt an altruistic aim at the expense of the bottom line.
-Yet your brand’s mission is its best asset in acquiring customers, which is essential to any growth strategy.
+Yet your brand’s mission is its best asset in acquiring customers, which is essential to any growth brand strategy.

 However, he didn’t empty his wallet for advertising; instead, he put most of his advertising budget into improving customer service.